Applying for Halls

 We recommend that you accept the offer made to you if you definitely wish to live in Hall.
 If you are particularly unhappy with your offer, please contact the Student Accommodation Centre to discuss your options.

 If, after the first few weeks of term you are unhappy with your accommodation, it may be possible for you to transfer to another Hall subject to availability of accommodation at that time.

 - It is your responsibility to let the University Admissions Department know of any changes of address.
 They can be contacted on: +44 (0)1509 223522 or email@example.com

-Mature students applying to live in Halls of Residence are not automatically allocated into flats with a majority of returning students (which may be quieter).
+Mature students (aged over 21) applying to live in Halls of Residence are not automatically allocated into flats with a majority of returning students (which may be quieter).
 Students who would like to be located in an area with fewer first year students are advised to make contact with the Student Accommodation Centre when applying in order to discuss the options available.
 Alternatively, once you have had your Hall room allocated, it is recommended that you contact the Student Accommodation Centre in early September to make any specific requests.